JonathanFerraz/AMDFriends/README.md

-# AMDFriend
+# FriendlyAMD

 Note: All of this is experimental software and it should only be referred to for the purpose of testing.

-The issue section has been disabled because people started reporting issues with single apps and libraries, and not with AMDFriend.
+The issue section has been disabled because people started reporting issues with single apps and libraries, and not with FriendlyAMD.
 This is EXPERIMENTAL SOFTWARE and NO SUPPORT FOR SPECIFIC LIBRARIES WAS EVER GIVEN.
 Again, you are on your own.

-If there are issues SPECIFIC to AMDFriend I am sure y'all will know how to reach me eventually.
+If there are issues SPECIFIC to FriendlyAMD I am sure y'all will know how to reach me eventually.

 ## Introduction